elirp1/moodboard-generator/README.md

 - Extract full color palettes from images
 - Create moodboards in a horizontal layout
-- Export moodboards and palettes as PDFs
+- Export moodboards and palettes as PDFs (supports multi-page output if needed)
 - Detect interior design style from uploaded images (prototype)

 ## Future Improvements